 The student must follow the guidelines found outlined in the Program's student handbook.
-Any deviation from these guidelines may result in the student being asked to leave the clinical setting to correct the infraction and/or dropped from the clinical portion of the program.
+Any deviation from these guidelines will result in the student being asked to leave the clinical setting to correct the infraction.
+The student may return once the correction has been made.
 If the student must leave to correct the problem, the total time away from the clinical site will be included in the missed clinical time.